 The Young Women’s Transition Program, known as YWTP, is located in Albany next to Oak Creek Youth Correctional Facility.

-YWTP is OYA’s only transition facility for female youth.
-Transition facilities are for youth who are preparing to move from an OYA youth correctional facility back to the community.
+YWTP is for youth who are preparing to transition from an OYA youth correctional facility back to the community.

 The goal of YWTP is to create a cohesive, supportive, and therapeutic community that emphasizes education, relapse prevention, and other skills the youth need to become successful, independent adults.